Cardiacs: All That Glitters Is a Mares Nest and multiple departures

 Over the following two years, the Cardiacs lineup began to disintegrate.
 Sarah Smith left the band suddenly in April 1989 and was not replaced, removing saxophone from the standard Cardiacs sound.
 Although Sarah would not rejoin the band, she would retain a long-term connection with Cardiacs by playing on future albums and would very occasionally appear as a special guest for live concerts.
-Tim Smith brought in a second guitarist – Christian 'Bic' Hayes, formerly of Ring and the Dave Howard Singers – and the new two-guitar lineup toured extensively around the UK and Europe for the rest of the year (with Sarah Smith making the first of her special guest appearances at a Brixton Fridge concert on 17 September).
+Tim Smith brought in a second guitarist – Christian 'Bic' Hayes, formerly of the Cardiacs-inspired Ring and the Dave Howard Singers – and the new two-guitar lineup toured extensively around the UK and Europe for the rest of the year (with Sarah Smith making the first of her special guest appearances at a Brixton Fridge concert on 17 September).
 During this period, the band also released Archive Cardiacs, a collection of material from the 1976–83 period (some of it previously unreleased).

 Cardiacs toured and gigged intermittently during 1990, culminating in a shared concert with Napalm Death at Salisbury Arts Centre on 30 June.
 The Cardiacs half of the concert was filmed and released as the video Maresnest (produced by Steve Mallet and directed by Steve Payne, and eventually also released as the 1995 live album All that Glitters is a Mares Nest).
 The band performed as a seven-piece, with Sarah Smith making a one-day return as a band member.
 Although the concert has achieved legendary status amongst Cardiacs fans, it was problematic for the band.
 Among other things, Tim Smith's guitar fell apart and keys fell off Sarah Smith's saxophone.